 As the Jacob D. Fuchsberg Professor of Law and Affiliated Professor of Politics at NYU School of Law, Barry is one of the country’s leading authorities on constitutional law, criminal procedure, and the federal courts.
 He serves as the reporter for the American Law Institute’s new Principles of the Law, Police Investigations, and is the author of the critically acclaimed The Will of the People: How Public Opinion Has Influenced the Supreme Court and Shaped the Meaning of the Constitution, and Unwarranted: Policing Without Permission.
 Barry graduated with honors from the University of Chicago and received his law degree magna cum laude from Georgetown University Law Center.

-Farhang Heydari, Deputy Director
+Farhang Heydari, Executive Director

 Farhang is a graduate of Harvard University and Columbia Law School, where he served as the editor-in-chief of the Columbia Law Review and director of the Society for Immigrant and Refugee Rights.
 In addition to his work at the Policing Project, Farhang is a Lecturer in Law at Columbia Law School.
 Prior to joining the Policing Project, Farhang was a Johnnie L. Cochran fellow and an associate at Neufeld, Scheck and Brustin, LLP, where he focused on representing individuals who have been victims of official misconduct.
 Farhang has previously clerked for Judge Kimba Wood of the Southern District of New York and Judge Diana Gribbon Motz of the Fourth Circuit Court of Appeals.